 Doll eyes: Lashes are longest at the middle of the eyes. it gets shorter on both corners of the eyes.

 Natural eye: Lashes are longest around the eyebrow arch area.
-The inner corner of the eyes are where lashes are the shortest and outer corner are where its mid-lengths.
+The inner corner of the eyes are where lashes are the shortest and outer corner are where its mid-length.

-Messy eyes/ Kim-K: This look is where short lashes and long lashes are randomly placed.
+Messy eyes/ Kim-K: This look is where short lashes and long lashes are randomly placed for that messy look.

 How to remove eyelash extensions?

 Removing eyelash extensions at home is not recommended.
-It best to go to a professional for removal.
-Applying a lot of oil to lash extensions will only loosen the glue bond but is not enough to separate the lash extensions from natural hair completely.
-Pulling and rubbing at the lash extensions will cause loss of natural lash.
+It best to go to a professional for any removals.
+Applying a lot of oil to lash extensions will only loosen the glue bond but is not enough to separate the lash extensions from the natural hair completely.
+Pulling and rubbing at the lash extensions will cause loss of your natural lash.